 The University of Kansas Hospital is a tertiary care academic medical center with a level one trauma center and a regional burn unit with a large Medicare/Medicaid population in addition to private pay/insured patients.
 For the past seven years, The University of Kansas Hospital has ranked on U.S. News and World Report's Best Hospitals lists.

-The University of Kansas Palliative Care inpatient consult service is a fellowship training site for four rotations.
+The University of Kansas Palliative Care inpatient consult service is a fellowship training site for three 4-week blocks.
 The service sees a broad range of patients, from all of the ICU settings (medical, cardiac, surgical, neurosurgical, trauma, burn), medicine and oncology.
-The team sees an average of 85 new patients per month.
-Approximately 66 percent of patients on the service are discharged from the hospital alive.

 The fellow has significant interaction in the ICUs and gains experience in facilitating emotional and often complicated intra-professional discussions and family meetings.
 Consults range from patient and family support and education through aggressive trials of intervention to management of the natural dying process on a purely comfort-directed approach.
 Decision-making process, logistics, and management of patients in removal from artificial life support are also experienced.